 Sewing the back of your upcycled denim skirt

 Next, flip the skirt over to the back side.
-Slip the extra fabric in place under your overlapped crotch seam just like you did on the front.
+Slip the extra fabric in place under your overlapped crotch seam and pin it in place just like you did on the front.

 At this point, try on the skirt.
 There will be a natural point that the skirt wants to sit flat, but that spot might poof out right at that center back where you added the fabric.

 I personally like that because I like the built in walking ease that provides.
 If you are not into that, take off your skirt and take out the pins.
 Move the back legs closer together so there’s less of a gap.